graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-This rule enforces that, for any subgraph schema, if a root mutation type is defined, it must be named `Mutation`.
+This rule enforces that, for any source schema, if a root mutation type is defined, it must be named `Mutation`.
 Defining a root mutation type with a name other than `Mutation` or using a differently named type alongside a type explicitly named `Mutation` creates inconsistencies in schema design and violates the composite schema specification.

+**Examples**

-Valid Example:
+Valid example:

 ```graphql example
 schema {